Zazzles2908/Mini-Agent_ACP/documents/10_ARCHIVE/research/web_search_vs_web_reading_explained.md

 1. ✅ **Finds relevant pages** - Real search results from Z.AI
 2. ✅ **Provides snippets** - Enough info to understand page relevance
-3. ✅ **Enables citations** - Claude can cite sources naturally
+3. ✅ **Enables citations** - MiniMax-M2 can cite sources naturally
 4. ✅ **Supports research** - Comprehensive depth options

 **The web reading has a separate API issue** that's unrelated to the search implementation quality.

-**For most use cases**, the search with comprehensive depth gives you enough information to work with, plus proper source citations for Claude.
+**For most use cases**, the search with comprehensive depth gives you enough information to work with, plus proper source citations for MiniMax-M2.